zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 ### Separating function logic from conditions

 Sometimes it can be hard to know whether a conditional should be put inside a modifier (as a pre- or post-condition), or be part of the function body itself.
-Here is a contract with a function that is a bit trickier then the ones in part 1:
+Here is a contract with a function that is a bit trickier than the ones in part 1:

 ```
 contract Token {